 • What happens to the number of units needed when the size of the unit decreases?
 Why?
 (The number of units needed increases.
 More units are needed when the unit is smaller.)

 • Can you explain in your words the relationship between the size of a unit and the number of units required to measure an attribute using that unit?
-(The smaller the unit used to measure the attribute, the greater will be the number of units required.)
+(The smaller the unit used to measure the attribute, the greater the number of units required.)

 It is important for teachers to expose students to this type of reasoning in a variety of situations to ensure that they understand this inverse relationship and recognize that it applies to the measurement of any attribute.
 Teachers can also use a variety of measurement situations to test students' understanding of this inverse relationship by asking them to test the reasonableness of the equivalence of any two measurements.
 For example, during a measurement activity, a student states, ”The container has a capacity of 1200 mL, which is equivalent to 12 000 cL.“ The teacher will ask other students what they think of this statement and will lead a mathematical discussion to get them to use the inverse relationship to show that the statement is false.